keithamoss/demsausage/scrapers/federal_2022/readme.md

 None yet.

-# Usage Instructions (Not applied yet)
+# Usage Instructions

-We need to merge the official AEC data with an unofficial list of overseas polling booths.
+Run `merge_overseas.py` each time we download new polling place data from the AEC.
+This merges the official AEC data with a quasi-unofficial list of overseas polling booths that we maintain (adding coordinates et cetera) based on the AEC's official list.

-1. Add a `booth_info` column as the far right most column.
-2. Paste the contents of `./data/overseas_polling_places_2019.csv` (minus the header) at the bottom of the file.
-3. Load the polling place data per normal whilst applying `config.json`.
+Then run the load process with `config.json` as per normal.

 # Data Quality Issues

+## April 23rd 2022 (loaded April 23rd)

+Source: `prdelms.gaz.statics.220423.09.00.02.csv`
+Source: Overseas polling places retrieved April 23rd (number with in-person voting = 19)

+None identified.

+- Overseas polling places loaded for the first time
+- Data file formatting errors are resolved now
+- Fixes removed for Wahroonga East (PPID=144)

 ## April 1st 2022 (loaded April 10th)